riadath/obsidian_notes/Python Image Processing.md

 Here's what to write:

 - Did not successfully do the task
-- Approached it in a flood fill approach but did not assign colors to them
 - Failed to assume that white pixels could exist that are not bordered by pixels of color (100,100,100)
 - It did not understand how to color the borders after filling up the white spaces either
 - It overall failed to achieve anything of substance